Faculty & Staff Research Symposium

 (2) Roundtables: 5-6 presenters, speaking for 8-10 minutes each, followed by Q&A.

-Panels and Roundtables will be organized around broad themes developed by presenters and organizers (see below).
+Panels and Roundtables are organized around broad themes developed by presenters and organizers (see below).

 (3) Work-in-Progress: 5 Minutes-5 Slides: 8-10 presenters, speaking for 5 minutes each, with no more than 5 slides, followed by Q&A.

-(4) Poster Sessions: One or more time slots will have a poster session, where attendees may ask poster presenters about their work.
+(4) Poster Sessions: One or more time slots have a poster session, where presenters typically first offer a short overview of their physical poster to the group and then have time to talk individually with attendees about their projects.

-In two ways: (1) You may, before you fill out the form, organize a group ahead of time for any of the presentation options.
+In two ways: (1) You may, before you fill out the interest form, organize a group ahead of time for any of the presentation options.
 Be sure to check the box “I already have a presentation group,” and indicate the group members.
 Each member of the group should still fill out separate forms.
+If you’re presenting with a pre-formed group, you may use a single presentation description if you wish, or you may submit a description of your individual talk.
+For both options, however, each member of the group should still submit a separate interest form, even if they are using the same description.
 To keep the presentations interdisciplinary in nature, please form groups with members from at least two different departments and, if possible, from another school.
 (2) You do NOT need a pre-formed group, however.
-Once all the forms are in, there will be a link on the web page with all the descriptions.
-You can look through them to find a good cohort, and we will also suggest possible groupings.
-Ideally, it will be a conversation back and forth as groups get formed.
+You may simply submit an individual proposal.
+The organizers will read through all the interest forms and sort them by theme into interdisciplinary sessions across offices, schools, and departments.

-Can I choose which presentation format I’d prefer?
+• Can I choose which presentation format I prefer?

 Yes.
-You have the option to select which presentation format (panel, roundtable, work-in-progress, or poster) best fits your project and your needs.
+On the interest form, you have the option to select which presentation format (panel, roundtable, work-in-progress, or poster) best fits your project and your needs.

-“Keywords” describe your particular topic; please include them no matter which presentation format you select.
-For the “Work-in-Progress” format, presentations will be organized around “bridge words” with multiple meanings that might be approached in interesting ways by different disciplines; if you select this format, please indicate if you see your topic fitting under any of the proposed “Bridge Words.”
-Both “keywords” and “bridge words” will help in the organization of the sessions.
+“Keywords” describe your particular topic; please include them on the interest form no matter which presentation format you select.
+For the “Work-in-Progress” format, presentations are organized around “bridge words” with multiple meanings that might be approached in interesting ways by different disciplines; if you select this format, please indicate on the interest form if you see your topic fitting under any of the proposed “Bridge Words.”
+Both “keywords” and “bridge words” help in the organization of the sessions.

-I typically teach on Fridays.
-Can I still participate or attend?
+• I teach on Fridays, when the symposium is usually held.
+Can I still present or attend?

 You are welcome all day; each office will need to decide what guidelines will apply.
-On the form, indicate if you know there are any times that won’t work for you on Friday, September 22, 2023.
+On the interest form for presenting, indicate if you know there are any times that won’t work for you.

 What "counts" depends on your area of expertise and what you would like to share with colleagues.
 You might discuss a current idea, argument, book project, article, conference talk or research issue; a specific initiative or program you’re creating or are a part of; an art work or performance (with clips and examples); a current experiment; an archive or partnership you’re working on; a musical composition or a work of creative writing (with recordings/excerpts).
 You could present on an experience you’ve had in leadership or strategy, or on a new, research-based pedagogical topic.
 Please feel free to reach out if you’re unsure your topic fits (it probably does, but happy to chat).